Ukraine accepts 'core terms' of Trump’s proposed peace framework in a Geneva breakthrough

 Ukraine reportedly agreed to the 'core terms' of the US-brokered peace plan, as Volodymyr Zelenskyy said that the war ending steps 'can become doable' (Getty Images)

-WASHINGTON, DC: The Trump administration has scored a major diplomatic victory as Ukraine officially agreed to the "core terms" of a US-brokered peace proposal, signaling that the end of the war may finally be in sight.
+WASHINGTON, DC: The Trump administration has scored a major diplomatic victory as Ukraine officially agreed to the "core terms" of a US-brokered peace proposal, signaling that the end of the war might finally be in sight.

 After months of stalemate under the previous administration, President Donald Trump's decisive push for a resolution has yielded a breakthrough.